Baby Sleep Consultant in Singapore

 • Settle more consistently

-This is the foundation of all the sleep support I provide.
+This forms the foundation of all the sleep support I provide.

 The Sleep Foundations Method™

-I use a structured, timing-first approach to help babies and young children build sustainable sleep — without rushing them into change before they are ready.
+I use a structured, timing-first approach to help babies and young children build sustainable sleep — without rushing them into change before they are ready or relying on one-size-fits-all methods.

 Step 1: Understand Your Baby’s Individual Sleep Timing

 Every baby is different.
-Instead of relying on generic wake-time charts, I look at real sleep patterns to understand how your baby responds to sleep and wake times.
+Instead of relying on generic wake-time charts, I look at real sleep patterns to understand how your baby responds to sleep and wake times in daily life.

 This helps us: